Maximising value: Dubai’s approach to world-class summer experiences

 PHOTO

-Dubai, United Arab Emirates: Dubai has long demonstrated a keen understanding of the ever-evolving preferences of modern shoppers and visitors to the city.
+DUBAI: Dubai has long demonstrated a keen understanding of the ever-evolving preferences of modern shoppers and visitors to the city.
 The city’s agile, dynamic, and multifaceted strategies continually cater to changing demands, driving consumer confidence and visitation to new heights every year.
-The city’s robust value-driven world-class offerings are a prime example, underscoring the sentiment of 47% of UAE consumers[1] who increasingly prioritise pocket-friendly retail alongside exceptional city-wide experiences.
+The city’s robust value-driven world-class offerings are a prime example, underscoring the sentiment of 47 percent of UAE consumers who increasingly prioritise pocket-friendly retail alongside exceptional city-wide experiences.

 Actively catering to this demand are Dubai’s year-round anchor retail events and festivals, including the ongoing – and biggest-ever – edition of Dubai Summer Surprises.
 For the 27th season of the annual festival, stakeholders across the city have curated a record-breaking 10 weeks of sales at over 800 brands across more than 3,500 outlets in Dubai, coupled with more than 7,000 offers and free things to do around the city for residents and visitors alike.